-Mailings directed at more than one audience must be approved by each responsible V.P., with the exception of IRB Approved recruitment messages.
+Senior Vice President and University Treasurer Mailings to staff, affiliates, and retiree Institutional Review Board Research study recruitment messages do not require other administrative approvals Mailings to selected faculty, staff, and/or students Mailings directed at more than one audience must be approved by each responsible V.P., with the exception of IRB Approved recruitment messages.
 Submit the fully approved request to ITS Mass Mail Service.
-ITS Mass Mail Receive the "Request for Mass Electronic Mail."
-Service 2.
+ITS Mass Mail Service Provider Receive the "Request for Mass Electronic Mail."
 Review for all necessary signatures.
-Provider Obtain University IDs of target population from requestor for staff and faculty, and from Registrar's office for students.
+Obtain University IDs of target population from requestor for staff and faculty, and from Registrar's office for students.
 (Note: For complex population requests, more than seven days may be required for processing.)
-4. Submit test message for requestor approval.
-4 5.
+Submit test message for requestor approval.
 Queue approved message for delivery.
-6. Retain copy of approval.
-Mail Set filters rules on your desktop mail client.
-Recipient- 2.
+Retain copy of approval.
+Mail Recipient- Faculty, Staff Set filters rules on your desktop mail client.
 Review mail and respond to sender, if desired.
-If there appears to be Faculty, Staff any exception to this policy, send an e-mail note to its email@ssiu.ac.in.
+If there to be any exception to this policy, send an e-mail to except the sender of the send email@ssiu.ac.in.
 Mail Recipient - Student Set e-mail preferences (filter rules) using the links on ISIS on the Web.
 Review mail and respond to sender, if desired.
-If there appears to be any exception to this policy, send an e-mail note to its email@ssiu.ac.in.
+If there appears to be any exception to this policy, send an e-mail note to its-email@ssiu.ac.in.